jpt13653903/Toolbox/Readme.md

     - Provides OS-independence and includes often-used standard headers.
     - Defines `kiB` (2<sup>10</sup>) and `MiB` (2<sup>20</sup>) constants.
     - Defines macros for standard ANSI escape sequences related to changing the console text colour.
-    - Defines `debug`, `info`, `warning` and `error` macros.
+    - Defines `debug`, `info`, `warning`, `error` and `assert` macros.
 These are syntactically identical to `printf`, but automatically adds colours and more information relating to the current file, line number and function name.
 - **JSON.cpp**
     - Abstraction for reading, manipulating and generating JSON strings.
 It supports parsing of [JSON-5](https://json5.org/) strings, but stringifies to normal JSON.
 - **LLRBTree.cpp**